-In regards to discretionary waivers/remissions, the current waiver policy and strategy, seeks to provide a structured rule based approach with a defined cap.
-The changes in the strategy were consequent on the implementation of the Memorandum of Financial and Economic Policy (MEFP).
-This current strategy provides for the limitation of Minister's discretionary authority via a monthly cap of \$10 million i.e. \$120 million annually.
+In regards to discretionary waivers/remissions, the current waiver policy and strategy, seeks to provide a structured rule-based approach with a defined cap.
+Changes in the strategy were consequent on the implementation of the Memorandum of Financial and Economic Policy (MEFP).
+This strategy provides for the limitation of the Honourable Minister of Finance's discretionary authority via a monthly cap of \$10 million i.e. \$120 million per year.
 Finally, the policy essentially dictates that the cap is only to be used in the circumstance where there is no statutory provisions allowing for said relief.